baianat/align/README.md

 })
 ```

-A full working example on how to add a custom image input command
+A full working example on how to overwrite the current `addImage` command

 ```javaScript
 Align.extend('addImage', {